Cricket Wireless Logo

 Cricket Wireless Logo 2014-present

-An emblem with more solid lettering is now used.
+A more solid lettering style is now used.
 It is in wide, bold type, emphasizing the diagonal “K” stroke rather than the entire letter.
-The top line is occupied by the word “Cricket” with almost perfectly round “c” and aligned “e,” the bottom of which is now proportional to the top.
-Also, the designers have removed the protruding strokes from the “r,” “I,” and half of the bar “t.”
+The top line is occupied by the word “Cricket,” with an almost perfectly round “c” and an aligned “e,” the bottom of which is now proportional to the top.
+Also, the designers have removed the protruding strokes from the “r” and “I,” and from half of the bar in “t.”
 In the second row, they placed the word “Wireless” by repainting it black and shifting it to the left.

 Font and Colors